 Since coming to the United States, Hidy Ochiai envisioned bringing the many benefits of traditional martial arts education to school-aged children in a format that would be widely accessible, yet equally effective at conveying the fundamental principles, techniques, and philosophy of the martial arts.
 In 1994, Hidy Ochiai achieved his goal.
 He founded the Educational Karate Program (EKP), a non-profit organization that the NYS Education Department validated in 1995 as a program fit for all New York State public schools.
 EKP is currently taught by over 1,500 certified teachers in several hundred schools.
 Furthermore, in his desire to extend the reach of his martial arts instruction so he could help as many people as possible, Master Ochiai established the Hidy Ochiai Foundation in 2001.
 The Foundation’s mission is to educate all people, but particularly children and young adults, how to lead peaceful and productive lives through the daily application of the principles of non-violence, respect, self-discipline, self-confidence, and mental and physical health.
 The Foundation has also been active in the local and global community.
 It holds an annual Holiday Food Drive for local charities, held a fundraiser for the 9/11 First Responders, and raised over $75,000 for the 2011 Japanese earthquake and tsunami survivors.

-Besides running his national karate organization and two non-profits, Hidy Ochiai has been intricately involved with Hokubei Karate-Do Shihankai (Japanese Masters Association of North America).
+Besides running his national martial arts organization and two non-profits, Hidy Ochiai has been intricately involved with Hokubei Karate-Do Shihankai (Japanese Masters Association of North America).
 Hokubei Shihankai is comprised of some of the highest-ranking traditional Japanese karate masters in the world, whose objective is to preserve the art of traditional Japanese karate-do.
 From 2005 to 2007, Hidy Ochiai was chairman of the board, and he is one of only 36 founding members.
 In 2007, Hidy Ochiai orchestrated Shihankai’s first major fundraising and world-premier event, Masters of the Rising Sun – the Soul of Traditional Karate, on October 6, 2007.
 The event, held at the Performing Arts Center at Purchase College (State University of New York), brought together an unprecedented number of martial art masters from various styles to a single stage.
 Following the success of the event, Hidy Ochiai was elected president of Shihankai from 2008-2010.
 Currently, Master Ochiai serves as a consultant to the organization.